Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 ### Step 2: Prepare Detection Images

-You need to create screenshot images that the macro will detect:
+**📦 INCLUDED:** Example detection images are already provided in this repository!
+- `image/` folder contains all detection images:
+  - `image/point.png` - Fishing bite indicator (REQUIRED)
+  - `image/fish.png` - Regular fish caught indicator
+  - `image/junk.png` - Junk caught indicator
+  - `image/treasure.png` - Treasure caught indicator
+  - `image/sunken.png` - Sunken item caught indicator
+- `hunger.png` - Example hunger bar indicator (root folder - optional)

+**⚠️ IMPORTANT:** These are example images and may not work perfectly for your game resolution or settings.
+You may need to create your own screenshots for best results.

+#### How to Create Your Own Detection Images:

 #### Required Images:

-1. **`point.png`** - The fishing bite indicator
+1. **`image/point.png`** - The fishing bite indicator
    - When a fish bites, a small indicator appears on screen
    - Take a screenshot of JUST that indicator
-   - Save it as `point.png` in the project folder
+   - Save it as `image/point.png` in the project folder (replace existing)
    - **This is REQUIRED** for the macro to work

 #### Optional Images: